dmnunez1993/cuda-dev-environment/README.md

 ## About

-This project aims to deliver a ready-to-use development environment pre-configured with all necessary dependencies for seamless CUDA-based deep learning development.
+This project aims to deliver a ready-to-use development environment pre-configured with all necessary dependencies for seamless CUDA-based deep learning development in Linux-Based systems.

 ## Dependencies